 - You have End-Stage Renal Disease (ESRD).

-Medicare Advantage plans also cover physical therapy, since they are required to cover everything Medicare Part A and Part B covers.
-There may be additional benefits with some Medicare Advantage plans, and your costs may differ from Original Medicare.
-So be sure to double-check your plan’s details with your provider.
+Medicare Advantage plans also cover physical therapy, since they are required to cover everything Medicare Part A and Part B cover.
+There may be additional benefits with some Medicare Advantage insurance plans, and your costs may differ from Original Medicare.
+So be sure to double-check your plan’s details with your insurance provider.

-How much does physical therapy cost under Medicare?
+How much does physical therapy cost under Medicare insurance?

-If you have a Medicare Advantage plan instead of Original Medicare, your costs will depend on the specific plan you select—you can contact your plan provider for details.
+If you have a Medicare Advantage plan instead of Original Medicare insurance, your costs will depend on the specific plan you select—you can contact your plan provider for details.